DiegoJRR/medic-hub/README.md

-# MedicHub - global platform for rapid medical devices manufacturing
+# MedicHub
-# MedicHub connects hospitals with manufacturing facilities to enable fast and validated medical devices fabrication
+Global platform for rapid medical devices manufacturing.
+Connects hospitals with manufacturing facilities to enable fast and validated medical devices fabrication

+## How it works?
+a

+### Devices available